thin-edge/thin-edge.io/docs/src/howto-guides/014_thin_edge_logs.md

 The thin-edge device monitoring component logs can be found as below

 #### Collectd mapper logs
-This service sends the device monitoring data to the cloud, the logs can be accessed as below
+The log messages of the collectd mapper that sends the monitoring data to the cloud can be accessed as below

 `journalctl -u tedge-mapper-collectd.service`

 ### Software Management logs
 This section describes how to access the software management component logs

-#### Software update logs
+#### Software update operation log
-The software update log is created per operation, and it can be found at `/var/log/tedge/agent`
+For every new software operation (list/update), a new log file will be created at `/var/log/tedge/agent`.
+For each `plugin command` like prepare, update-list (install, remove), finalize, and list, the log file captures `exit status, stdout, and stderr` messages.

 #### Tedge Agent logs
 The agent service logs can be accessed as below

-`journalctl -u journalctl -u tedge-agent.service`
+`journalctl -u tedge-agent.service`

+For example: tedge-agent logs plugin calls finalize and list. tedge-agent : TTY=unknown ; PWD=/tmp ; USER=root ; COMMAND=/etc/tedge/sm-plugins/apt finalize
+tedge-agent : TTY=unknown ; PWD=/tmp ; USER=root ; COMMAND=/etc/tedge/sm-plugins/apt list

 #### Tedge cumulocity sm mapper logs
 The software management mapper service logs can be accessed as below

 `journalctl -u tedge-mapper-sm-c8y.service`

+For example: tedge_mapper[6696]: 2021-09-29T03:38:53.853+00:00 ERROR tedge_mapper::mapper: MQTT connection error: I/O: Connection refused

 ## Thirdparty component logs
-Thin-edge uses the third-party components `Mosquitto` mqtt broker and `Collectd`.
+Thin-edge uses the third-party components `Mosquitto` as the mqtt broker and `Collectd` for monitoring purpose.
 The logs that are created by these components can be accessed on a thin-edge device as below.

 ### Mosquitto logs
-Thin-edge uses `Mosquitto` as the `mqtt broker` for local communication as well as to communicate with the cloud/s.
+Thin-edge uses `Mosquitto` as the `mqtt broker` for local communication as well as to communicate with the cloud.
 The `Mosquitto` logs can be found in `/var/log/mosquitto/mosquitto.log`.
 `Mosquitto` captures error, warning, notice, information, subscribe, and unsubscribe messages.

+> Note: Set `log_type debug` or `log_type all` on /etc/mosquitto/mosquitto.conf, to capture more debug information.

 ### Collectd logs
 `Collectd` is used for monitoring the resource status of a thin-edge device.
-Colelctd logs all the messages at `/var/log/syslog` Finding the collectd specific logs in `/var/log/syslog` could be tricky, So, the collectd specific logs can be found using the `journalctl` as below
+Collectd logs all the messages at `/var/log/syslog`.
+So, the collectd specific logs can be accessed using the `journalctl` as below

 `journalctl -u collectd.service`